unshiny99/sf6-user-management/README.md

 Tests :
 - Functional tests does not work as expected : they all return a 200 code instead of the correct information.
 I have tried to fix this issue, but didn't manage to it.
 My supposition was that a configuration was missing.

+Documentation : all the documentation is in English.
+If it's a problem for you, please contact me.